Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

 Make sure you have first set up :ref:`LAN access<lan-mac>`.
 Then do the following:

 1. Download the appropriate desktop client from https://nextcloud.com/install/#install-clients
-2. Open the client and click "Log In"
+2. Open the client and click "Log In".

   .. figure:: /_static/images/nextcloud/nextcloud-mac-step2.png
     :width: 40%